Abdelrahman7000/Google_data_analysis_The_Power_of_Statistics/README.md

 # Google_data_analysis_The_Power_of_Statistics
-This contains the code used in the "Power of statistics" course from Google
+This repo contains the assignments code used in "The Power of Statistics" course from Google Advanced Data Analytics Professional Certificate